stassa/louise/README.md

    true.
    ```

+   In the example above, the learned program consists of a recursive clause and
+   a "base-case" that terminates the recursion.
+Both clauses were learned from
+   the single provided example that neither clause suffices to prove on its own.

    Note that this is true one-shot learning, from a single example of inputs and
-   outputs of the target program, without pre-training on billions of examples
+   outputs of the target program, not examples of _programs_, and without
-   or anything silly like that.
+   pre-training on billions of examples or anything silly like that.

    See `data/examples/findlast.pl` for the `list_last/2` one-shot recursion
    learning example.